-I started this blog in 2009 as a way to journal my way through a year-long high school teaching experience while on sabbatical leave from my college.
+I started this blog in 2009 as a way to journal my way through a year-long high school teaching experience while on sabbatical leave from my home institution.
 It was mainly a way to record my successes, frustrations, thoughts and feelings.
 All of the posts from 2009 to 2010 had to do with that experience.
 If you’re wanting to know more about that experience, you might start at the beginning of the story with this first post, or you might read a paper that I wrote for the Notices of the American Mathematical Society.

 Based on encouragement by Lani Horn during her excellent keynote at TMC2015, I thought it would be helpful to others out there to know a bit about the context in which I teach and work.
 What works for one teacher will probably not work for another, and it is the understanding of overlapping contexts that will help us teachers talk to one another with “ecological thinking.”

 Harvey Mudd College is a small, private, liberal arts college specializing in science, mathematics, and engineering.
 I am really blessed to get to teach here: we have amazing students who value learning, love mathematics, and generally have very high self-efficacy as mathematics learners.
 The environment here is highly collaborative–there are few situations in which students don’t collaborate on their learning with each other.
 It’s encouraged and valued.
 The mathematics department here is also very collegial.
 We’ve been honored (ex1, ex2) for the work that we do.